-"'It is written, 'My house is a house of prayer,' but you have made it a 'den of thieves.'' " (Luke 19:46)
+"'It is written, 'My house is a house of prayer,' but you have made it a 'den of thieves'' " (Luke 19:46)

 Money changers, notorious for being corrupt, exchanged currency for the Temple's half-shekel coin needed to pay the yearly temple tribute.
 Those who were poor bought doves and used them to make a temple offering.
 While Jesus heals many at the temple children begin to shout "Hosanna to the Son of David!"
 (Matthew 21:15).
 The chief priests and scribes, hearing the children, make themselves VERY ANGRY and tell him to make them stop.
 He corrects them by stating the children are fulfilling prophecy (Matthew 21:12 - 16, Mark 11:12 - 17, Luke 19:45 - 48).
 He returns to Bethany for the night (Matthew 21:17, Mark 11:19).

-Morning of Sunday, April 2
+Sunday, April 2

-At Jerusalem's temple the chief priests, scribes and elders, for the final time, confront and challenge Jesus' authority.
-(Matthew 21:23 - 24:2, Mark 11:27 - 13:2, Luke 20:1 - 21:4).
+In the morning, at Jerusalem's temple, the chief priests, scribes and elders, for the final time, confront and challenge Jesus' authority (Matthew 21:23 - 24:2, Mark 11:27 - 13:2, Luke 20:1 - 21:4).
 The confrontation lasts from morning to late afternoon.

 Monday, April 3

 Judas betrays Christ to the chief priests for thirty pieces of silver (Matthew 26:14 - 16, Mark 14:10 - 11, Luke 22:3 - 6).

 Tuesday, April 4